eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 #### MyTriggerClass

 At the moment the WaitSet does not support _Triggerable_ classes which are movable or copyable.
-This is caused by the `resetCallback` and the `hasTriggerCallback` which are pointing to the _Triggerable_.
+This is caused by the `resetCallback` and the `hasEventCallback` which are pointing to the _Triggerable_.
 The callbacks inside of the WaitSet would point to the wrong memory location.
 Therefore we have to delete move and copy operations.